There are currently no events to display

 - 4-H Swine Projects

 Youth will explore a variety of factors related to swine production through a 4-H swine project.
 Both market hogs and breeding stock enable youth the opportunity to learn about animal selection, management, health, showmanship, marketing and careers.
 While caring for their project, youth will learn principles of animal science and gain life skills, such as keeping records, through practicing good management techniques.
+Youth can also learn more about their project by completing Youth Pork Quality Assurance Plus certification.

 In addition to Beef, Sheep and Swine 4-H projects, the 4-H animal evaluation area allows for additional animal science and life skills building.